BirWri/CS50BirWri/README.md

 ---
 #### Static

 The static folder is meant to contain all the static files of the project.
 Images, GIFs and css files used in the design are stored in this folder.
-It provides the opportunity to reference a file with referenced // TODO: what? with `url_for('static', filename='...')`.
+It provides the opportunity to reference a file with `url_for('static', filename='...')`.

 ---
 ##### Base.html